Fire and rescue services

 Pay attention to signs about cliff erosion.
 Remain behind the barriers at viewing spots.
 Falling rocks are a hazard, particularly in the Algarve.
 You can be fined if you ignore warning signs.

-Follow local advice if jellyfish are present.
+Follow local advice if jellyfish are present, as they can cause serious injury.

 Never leave belongings unattended on the beach or in vehicles parked at beach car parks.
-Youth gangs meet along the beaches between Lisbon and Cascais and have robbed beach-goers.

 Portugal experiences natural disasters and severe weather, including earthquakes, fires and localised flooding.